-What trip to the area would be complete with a stop at the California Surf Museum?
+No trip to Oceanside is complete with a stop at the California Surf Museum.
 Opened in 1986, it celebrates the 10-year history of surfing in California with exhibits, films, and participation in local events.
 Memberships are available to support the foundation.
-The museum is open daily and its only $3 for admission.
-312 Pier View Way Oceanside, CA 92054
+The museum is open daily and it located at 312 Pier View Way Oceanside, CA 92054

-After visiting the museum, I’m sure you will feel the urge for the sand between your toes.
-There are plenty of beaches to explore.
-Buccaneer Beach is Oceanside’s smallest beach and is designated for swimmers, waders and bodyboarders only; meaning it’s closed to surfing between the flagged area due to conditions.
+Buccaneer Beach is Oceanside’s smallest beach and is designated for swimmers, waders, and bodyboarders only; meaning it’s closed to surfing between the flagged area due to conditions.

 Outside the flag is open for all water sport.
 Buccaneer Park is located just across the street from the beach and has a large grass area, jungle gym, basketball court, picnic tables, barbecue grills, restrooms, shower, snack bar, and public parking.